marcin-piotrak-mox/DevSecOps-fu/helm/README.md

 annotation: data.{{ Template.Name }}/{{ Template.BasePath }} - passing values about template itself

 annotation: data.{{ Chart.Name }} - in this situation “Name” starts with uppercase even though file Chart.yaml has a parameter “name”.

-# Working with repository

-Helm repository is a web server representing the content of index.yaml file. helm repo list helm repo add/remove [repo_name] [repo_url]

-helm repo update [helm_repo_directory] helm search repo [repo/chart_name] - searches for specific chart in already added locally repos

-* different locations searching came in with Helm3

-Once our files are tested and complete to be released we would firstly pack them using: helm package ./[local_chart_directory]

-helm package ./[local_chart_directory] --sign --key [key_name] --keyring [keyring_location} ./[local_chart_directory] - allows to sign chart package with GPG key and save sha256 sum to [local_package_name.tgz.prov] file helm verify [local_package_name.tgz] - verifies package against information saved in [local_package_name.tgz.prov] file

-Then we would need to create index file helm repo index [helm_repo_directory] - creates index.yaml file based on packed helms in specified directory. if index.yaml already exists it will be updated

-Once this is done we need to publish it to the remote storage and then update local repository information using: helm repo index update

 # Subcharts